Infomercial: Use during the 2008 presidential campaign

-One week before the 2008 general election, Obama purchased a 30-minute slot at 8 p.m.
-Eastern and Pacific Time during primetime on seven major networks (NBC, CBS, MSNBC, Fox, BET, TV One and Univision (with Spanish subtitles)) to present a "closing argument" to his campaign.
+One week before the 2008 presidential election, Obama purchased a 30-minute slot at 8 p.m.
+Eastern and Pacific Time during primetime on seven major networks (NBC, CBS, MSNBC, Fox, BET, TV One and Univision [with Spanish subtitles]) to present a "closing argument" to his campaign.
 The combination of these networks reportedly drew a peak audience of over 33 million viewers of the half-hour program, making it the single most watched infomercial broadcast in the history of U.S. television.

 Aside from blocking viewer choice, reception was not all positive: an NBC reviewer referred to Obama as having a "thin resume".
-Obama opponent John McCain, commenting on pushing off the opening of the World Series, said "No one will delay the World Series with an infomercial when I’m president."
+Obama opponent John McCain commented that "No one will delay the World Series with an infomercial when I'm president."

 Children's programming

-Although not meeting the definition of an infomercial per se, animated children's programming in the 1980s and early 1990s, which included half-hour animated series for franchises such as Transformers, My Little Pony, Go-Bots and BraveStarr were often described as essentially program-length commercials, as they also sold the tie-in toy lines and food products for the shows within commercials.
-The Children's Television Act of 1990 would end this practice and setting commercial limits.
-Currently, any advertisement for a tie-in product within the show is considered a violation of the FCC rules and is considered a "program length commercial" by their standards, putting the station at risk of paying large fines for violations.
+Although not meeting the definition of an infomercial per se, animated children's programming in the 1980s and early 1990s, which included half-hour animated series for franchises such as He-Man and the Masters of the Universe, My Little Pony, and Transformers, were often described as being marketing vehicles for related toy lines and tie-in products advertised during commercial breaks.
+In the United States, the Children's Television Act of 1990 set limits on the amount of commercials that could be aired during a television programming targeting children, and made it a violation of FCC regulations for broadcasters to carry commercials during children's programs for products related to the program currently airing (which classifies the entire program as being a "program-length commercial"), or containing recognizable elements, such as characters, from the current program ("host-selling").